Fatal Car Accidents in Kansas City

 According to the National Safety Council, more than 40,000 people died due to automotive fatalities in 2017 alone, and that number represents an alarmingly steady increase since 2015.
 With the rise of distracted driving due to texting, drivers face a higher risk of fatality on the roads today.

 If your loved one was one of the many victims killed in a tragic car accident this year, you may be entitled to recovery for your losses, which can be significant.
-Our Kansas City car accident lawyers at DiPasquale Moore are intimately acquainted with the civil process and have 50 years of combined experience standing up to negligent drivers.
+The legal team at DiPasquale Moore is intimately acquainted with the civil process and has 50 years of combined experience standing up to negligent drivers.